 Get to Know Carbs

-Carbs come in many different forms, but the main three are starch, sugar and fiber.
+Carbs come in many different forms, but the main three are starch, fiber, and sugar.
 When purchasing packaged food, the term “total carbohydrate” refers to all three of these types.
-(Learn more about nutrition labels.)
+Learn more about nutrition labels.
 So how much is the right amount?

-Processed foods tend to be high in carbs, especially refined carbohydrates that are more likely to cause your blood sugar to spike, while also being very low in vitamins, minerals and fiber—giving carbs a bad rap.
-But choosing less processed carb foods and paying attention to how much you are eating can make a big difference in your blood sugar and overall health.
+Processed foods tend to be high in carbs, especially refined carbohydrates, while also being very low in vitamins, minerals and fiber—giving carbs a bad rap.
+But choosing fewer processed carb foods and paying attention to how much you are eating can make a big difference in your blood sugar and overall health.

-Now, let’s dig into the types of foods that have carbs—and how to choose nutrient-dense foods.
+Now, let’s dig into the types of foods that have carbs—and how to choose higher quality sources.

 Try to target whole, minimally processed carbohydrate foods.
 If you’re using the Plate Method, foods in this category should make up about a quarter of your plate.
 Foods high in starch include: